-The judge cancelled Carla’s deportation proceedings and granted an adjustment of her immigration status to legal permanent resident.
+The judge canceled Carla’s deportation proceedings and granted an adjustment of her immigration status to legal permanent resident.

-Carla, Veronica, and her family were elated.
+Carla, Veronica, and her family were ecstatic.
 They understood that without their ability to stick together as a family, Carla would have been separated from them, perhaps for their entire lives.

 Today, Carla is a U.S. citizen.
 She is the happily married mother of a professional bookkeeper with two young children.